bioboot/bggn213_f17/lectures.md

 **Topics**: R language basics and the RStudio IDE, Major R data structures and functions, Data Exploration and Visualization in R, Working with R packages from CRAN & Bioconductor.

 **Goal**:
-- Familiarity to R's basic syntax
+- Familiarity with R's basic syntax
 - Be able to use R to read and parse comma-separated (.csv) formatted files ready for subsequent analysis.
 - Familiarity with major R data structures (vectors, matrices and data.frames).
 - Understand the basics of using functions (arguments, vectorizion and re-cycling),